BradenEverson/redstone_description_language/README.md

 Note: The input and output selectors and lamps were not generated as a part of the NBT structure, but the underlying logic circuit and input grid both were :)

+Also, the video quality is abysmal because simulating a giant redstone circuit and recording video on a laptop is apparently a bit too much